Biden renews call for assault weapons ban a year after Uvalde massacre

 "It's time to act, it's time to act.
 It's time to make our voices heard.
 Not as Democrats or as Republicans but as friends, as neighbors, as parents, as fellow Americans," he said.

-At the event, a solemn Biden and first lady stopped at each of four pillars holding lit candles with the names of the children and educators killed.
+During the ceremony, a solemn Biden and first lady paused at each of four pillars holding lit candles with the names of the children and educators who perished.

 Biden spoke softly, struggling at times with emotion, and mentioned planning a memorial service this weekend marking the anniversary of the death of his son Beau, who died of a brain tumor, in 2015.